-South East Research Officer (NHS Lothian, NHS Borders)
+South East Research Coordinator (NHS Lothian, NHS Borders)

 Morag has worked for the network since Mar 2014.
 She has an honours degree in Psychology and a PGDip in Speech and Language Therapy.
 Morag worked as an SLT with adults with communication support needs as a result of stroke or a neurodegenerative condition.
 Following her clinical work she has worked for the past 8 years as a researcher on a range of different research and consultancy projects.
 These have included: